 When purchasing a scale determine the range of weights you want to weigh on the same machine - it may be necessary to have two scales.
 Also consider how accurate you need your weights and chose a scale with the correct incremental measurements.
 Do you need to weigh ingredients to 100 g, 1 g or 0.1 g?
 Important for any restaurant owner or operator wanting to control food costs.

-A spring-loaded scoop that with a squeeze (or thumb press) activates a blade to release the entire contents of the scoop bowls.
-Popular in many kitchen for their ease of use and ability to assist in food cost control.
+A disher is a spring-loaded scoop that with a squeeze (or thumb press) activates a blade to release the entire contents of the scoop bowl.
+Popular in many kitchens for their ease of use and ability to assist in food cost control.
 Portion control dishers can be made of stainless steel or a combination of stainless steel and plastic.

 Dishers are referred to by number, which can be found on or inside the handle, on the thumb press or on the bowl blade.
 The number indicates the number of scoops yielding from 1 qt of product, but is based on a standard volume measurement.